Information and Communication Technology Policy

 School ICT Audit

-The NCTE is providing content filtering with their broadband programme School Broadband Network and we will continue to use ESET and up to date anti-
+- The NCTE is providing content filtering with their broadband programme School Broadband Network and we will continue to use ESET and up to date anti-virus software to ensure that our network and systems remain clean.

 Policy for use of iPods